Updating biodiversity and conservation planning policy

 The Minister for Planning has delegated these consent authority functions to councils through an instrument of delegation (PDF, 505 KB).

-The consent authority provisions of section 6.25 of the Biodiversity and Conservation SEPP should be read in conjunction with the instrument of delegation on the delegated decisions page.
+The consent authority provisions of section 6.25 of the Biodiversity and Conservation SEPP should be read in conjunction with the instrument of delegation at Delegated decisions.

 Sydney Harbour Foreshores and Waterways Area Development Control Plan